dsayling/outlook-sound-sync/README.md

 * `newmail.wav`
     * New email received
 * `mailsent.wav`
-    * When mail is sent
+    * Some email is sent
 * `nomail.wav`
-    * No new mail when syncing a mailbox
+    * No new email when syncing a mailbox
 * `welcome.wav`
     * Outlook startup sound
 * `mailerror.wav`